☰ In This Section

 • Doctoral Research I (EDUC820)

-Introduction to the philosophical foundations of empirical research with an emphasis on qualitative research design and methodology.
 Assessment of the overall role of research in educational administration.
+Development of the philosophical foundations of empirical research with an emphasis on qualitative research design and methodology.
 Critique and analysis of qualitative research in the literature.
 Application of sound research principles in the design of a basic qualitative study.

 4 credits